prototypo/graph/ruby/README.md

 ## Problems I am aware of:
 - The limitations of the servers class variable storage (used for persistence).
+- Lack of depth in deleting nodes and paths

 ## Feedback on the provided problem:
 - Some code example values do not match the problem text